gsidsid/ai-express/README.md

 If you have docker and docker-compose installed, you can run `docker compose up`.
 You may need to run `sudo chmod -R go+w /data/db` on the data/db directory first.

 ## Future

-Instead of having to stitch together 4-5 different services and open source repos, it'd be great if these were all out of the box here:

-Low-hanging fruit:

 - Prebuilt and configurable processors that extract text when the endpoint is provided with URL's to files (text/excel/json/pdf/websites)
 - Global values/snippets that can be pre-fetched and referenced across all prompts